Henri Farman: Cycling

-He took part in cycle races from the age of fourteen, and started winning some races.
+Farman took part in cycle races from the age of fourteen, and started winning some races.
 Brother Maurice Farman also began cycle racing at the same age and started winning prizes.
 Henri became a championship cyclist, and won the Paris - Clermont-Ferrand race on 6 June 1892.
 On 6 October 1892 he won the French Championship, at the Vélodrome Buffalo in Paris, over a distance of 100 kilometres.

 On 25 June 1893, Henri went by bicycle from Paris to Madrid with the journalist, author, and French cyclist Edouard de Perrodil.
 Edouard had written an account of this journey, and a book was published by MM.
 C. Marpon and Flammarion, titled Vélo !
 Toro!
 Paris-Madrid bicyclette en 1893, which included drawings by Farman.
 They were received by the French Ambassador, among others upon reaching Madrid.

 He then took part in tandem races with his brother Maurice Farman, forming a successful partnership.

 On 31 January 1895, at the Vélodrome d'Hiver, the Farman brothers broke the tandem bicycle record, covering 44.906 kilometres in an hour.

 They announced their retirement from cycling in November 1896.

 Motor racing

 At around the same time as his brother Maurice, Henri discovered motor racing.
 On 17 February 1901, he won the light car class (400 – 650 kg) Grand Prix du Palais d'Hiver, of the Circuit du sud-ouest.
 Maurice Farman won the heavy car class of the race.
 On 29 May 1901, Henri took part in the Paris-Bordeaux race and finished in seventh place.
 This was an open-entry race held concurrently with the 1901 Gordon Bennett Cup, and over the same course.
 Fifth place was taken in the 1901 Paris to Berlin Race.
 Henri won the heavy class section of the 1902 Paris - Vienna race.
 Marcel Renault came first in the general classification of this race.
 He took third place in the 1903 Gordon Bennett Cup.

 He had an accident during the elimination trials for the 1905 Gordon Bennett Cup, on 16 June, over the hilly Auvergne circuit.
 While on the last round of this circuit, descending the Clermont Ferrand hill, on one of the turns in that descent, his car skidded.
-Henri and his chauffeur were lifted from the car, and ended up on top of a tree.
+Henri and his chauffeur were thrown from the car, and ended up on top of a tree.
 Many onlookers believed he had been killed.
 But Henri was unharmed, came down from the tree and smoked a cigarette.
 He believed his car had ended up at the bottom of a ravine after this accident, but was not certain about the final destination of it.